 All language is ambiguous, elusive, and multi-meaningful, whether it’s in the form of a book, real news, fake news, a quarterly report, or an everyday email.
 Most uses of language try to cover over this complexity.
 Literature, and poetry especially, is unique in that it puts these qualities common to all language center-stage.
 In this course, required for English majors but open to all, we will learn how poems work and read some of the very best ever written, from early modern sonnets to contemporary free verse.
 In the process we will also outline a timeline of art history.
 The poets of successive literary movements wrote differently out of different ideas about what poetry ought to be; similarly, successive generations read poetry for different reasons and in different contexts – many of which treated poems more like the way we treat pop songs or Instagram captions today.
 Much as understanding poetic form helps us recognize the workings of language more fully, understanding poetic history gives us intimate insight into each historical moment’s most fundamental beliefs and concerns.
 Perhaps just as importantly, knowing both form and history will ultimately enable you to enjoy poetry more.

 One of the pleasures of teaching this class is being asked for recommendations for further reading.
-To facilitate this I’ve assembled a short (and sometimes idiosyncratic) list of suggestions to complement what is covered in the course.
+To facilitate this I’ve assembled a short list of suggestions to complement the course.

 (355:101, Spring 2016 and Fall 2015)